 - Safety: Personal protective equipment (PPE) and respiratory protection equipment are available to exterminators (RPE).
 This provides complete protection from wasp stings, ensuring their safety when dismantling a wasp nest.

 We hope with this advice you can prevent wasps and remove wasp nests safely without hurting yourself or the wasps.
-At Target Pest Control we deal with wasp nest removals professionally and efficiently, serving Market Harborough and beyond.
+At Target Pest Control we deal with wasp nest removals professionally and efficiently, serving Leicester and beyond.
 If you would like more information give us a call or fill in our contact form.